Vladimir Nabokov: Wellesley College (1941–1948)

-Cornell University (1948–59)
+Cornell University (1948–1959)

 After being encouraged by Morris Bishop, Nabokov left Wellesley in 1948 to teach Russian and European literature at Cornell University, where he taught until 1959.
 Among his students at Cornell was future U.S. Supreme Court Justice Ruth Bader Ginsburg, who later identified Nabokov as a major influence on her development as a writer.

 Nabokov wrote Lolita while traveling on the butterfly-collection trips in the western U.S. that he undertook every summer.
 Véra acted as "secretary, typist, editor, proofreader, translator and bibliographer; his agent, business manager, legal counsel and chauffeur; his research assistant, teaching assistant and professorial understudy"; when Nabokov attempted to burn unfinished drafts of Lolita, Véra stopped him.
 He called her the best-humored woman he had ever known.

 In June 1953, Nabokov and his family went to Ashland, Oregon.
 There he finished Lolita and began writing the novel Pnin.
-He roamed the nearby mountains looking for butterflies, and wrote a poem called Lines Written in Oregon.
+He roamed the nearby mountains looking for butterflies, and wrote a poem called "Lines Written in Oregon".
 On 1 October 1953, he and his family returned to Ithaca, where he later taught the young writer Thomas Pynchon.

-Montreux (1961–77)
+Montreux (1961–1977)

 After the great financial success of Lolita, Nabokov returned to Europe and devoted himself to writing.
 In 1961, he and Véra moved to the Montreux Palace Hotel in Montreux, Switzerland, where he remained until the end of his life.
 From his sixth-floor quarters, he conducted his business and took tours to the Alps, Corsica, and Sicily to hunt butterflies.

 Death

-Nabokov died on 2 July 1977 in Montreux.
+Nabokov died of bronchitis on 2 July 1977 in Montreux.
 His remains were cremated and buried at Clarens cemetery in Montreux.

 At the time of his death, he was working on a novel titled The Original of Laura.
 Véra and Dmitri, who were entrusted with Nabokov's literary executorship, ignored Nabokov's request to burn the incomplete manuscript and published it in 2009.